Want to support wildlife in Central Oregon?

 A Wildlife Hospital Volunteer assists staff with the rehabilitation of injured and orphaned native wildlife.
 Volunteers typically work one 4 hour weekly shift with another volunteer (1-4 volunteers per shift), and work under the supervision of the Director of Wildlife Rehabilitation.
 This role is mainly husbandry based, including but not limited to cleaning, diet preparation, handling and restraint of wildlife for procedures, and assisting with procedures as the volunteer becomes more experienced.
 Volunteers may also be asked to perform some administrative tasks as needed (stocking supplies, inputting data, updating medical charts, etc.).
 Hospital volunteers must be over the age of 18.

 Wildlife Rescue and Transport Volunteers assist staff with the rescue and transport of injured and orphaned native-Oregon wildlife.
 Wildlife that is injured and in need of rescuing requires an individual to go out and capture that animal and then bring it to the appropriate facility for care.
 This may include the Think Wild hospital, local, specialized wildlife rehabbers or a local veterinary clinic.
 In some instances, the animal may already be captured and just need transport.
-The volunteer will provide a schedule of availability (typically similar days/times of the week), along with areas they are willing to transport to/from.
+This position is extremely flexible depending on the volunteers availability and areas they are willing to transport to/from.
 Volunteers must be over the age of 18 or have a parent or guardian when volunteering.

 Construction and Maintenance